Bill C-23

 Read full speech →Private Members' Business

-The House resumed from November 28, 2025, consideration of the motion that Bill C-235, An Act to amend the Criminal Code (increasing parole ineligibility), be read the second time and referred to a committee.
+moved that Bill C-235, An Act to amend the Criminal Code (increasing parole ineligibility), be read the second time and referred to a committee.
+Madam Speaker, it is an honour to stand in the House to speak today to my p…

 Read full speech →Private Members' Business